-As watch enthusiasts, hobbyists and collectors, we are often exposed to an endless stream watches, whether it's from our favorite social media sites, our real life social circles, or in the case here at TeddyBaldassarre.com, each day at work.
+As watch enthusiasts, hobbyists and collectors, we are often exposed to an endless stream of watches, whether it's from our favorite social media sites, our real-life social circles, or in the case here at TeddyBaldassarre.com, each day at work.
 There is a lot to sort through and discover almost daily, it can be overwhelming at times.
 As a company, we want to educate, inform, and provide access to our favorite brands for our friends and clients.
-In this blog, we have put together a list of 47 watches priced under $1000 that we feel offer good value for the money.
+In this blog, we have put together a list of 47 watches priced under $1,000 that we feel offer good value for the money.

 There are a few ground rules to this list.
-Rule number one, no single brand will have more than four watches on here.
+Rule number one, no single brand will have more than four watches included.
 We could have easily added many, many more here, but we wanted to keep it both open to more brands and as concise as possible.
 Number two, this list is comprised of only contemporary watches that can still be purchased new, so no vintage or otherwise discontinued models.
-Rule three, we are avoiding most micro-brands for the sake of this blog, as we've recently written about here.
+Rule three, we are avoiding the inclusion of most microbrands here, as we cover those much more extensively here.

 We have also divided up this blog into the different styles of watches - Aviation, Digital, Diver, Everyday, and Field - to make sorting through the list a bit easier.
-While this list is far from exhaustive, if you need more options, be sure to check out other blogs, including the 40 Best Automatic Watches Under $500 here.
+While this list is far from exhaustive, if you need more options, be sure to check out other blogs, including our choices for 40 Best Automatic Watches Under $500.

 Alpina Startimer Automatic